-As an added bonus, having people guest post on your website increases your professional appearance and helps convince people that you are a name to be reckoned with in the industry.
+As an added bonus, having guest teachers post on your website increases your professional appearance and helps convince people that you are a name to be reckoned with within the industry.

-Also, don’t underestimate the power of writing guest posts of your own on other websites.
+Also, don’t underestimate the power of guest blogging of your own on other websites.
 It will increase your exposure and expertise in your field, bringing more people to your website to see what other relevant posts you’ve written.

 Social media is your best connection to hundreds of people who are interested in exactly what your website has to offer.